All Episodes

 I trust them.

-And and Washington, look, in both parties, you've got entrenched politicians uh who have barely veiled contempt for the American people.
+And Washington, look, in both parties, you've got entrenched politicians who have barely veiled contempt for the American people.

-I mean, they think their voters are uh are gullible rubes, and and they say you know you give them a little show vote, you tell them, hey, I'm totally with you, and then they go to Washington, and they don't actually do what they say.
+I mean, they think their voters are gullible rubes, and you give them a little show vote, you tell them, hey, I'm totally with you, and then they go to Washington, and they don't actually do what they say.

 Well, you do have that support, Senator.

-I've just I've I've got to wrap it up here, and I I know you have other things to do, and I can't tell you how much I appreciate uh uh this time that we've had with you here since your filibuster.
+I've got to wrap it up here, and I know you have other things to do, and I can't tell you how much I appreciate this time that we've had with you here since your filibuster.

 Let me quickly say three things as we're wrapping up.

-Just one, I had the great privilege during the filibuster of reading your dad's essay, The Americans Who Read.
+Just, one, I had the great privilege during the filibuster of reading your dad's essay, The Americans Who Really.

-It was inspirational, and I'll tell you it it it brought tears to my eyes.
+It was inspirational, and I'll tell you, it brought tears to my eyes.

-And the reason the House voted as they did, the reason we've gotten where we are is because the American people have risen up in a credible level petition it, don't fund it down.
+And the reason the House voted as they did, the reason we've gotten where we are is because the American people have risen up an incredible level at Don't Fund It Development.

 Why don't you mention number two and number three again?